-If you want to get started on your app right away and do not have time to learn how to code it yourself, there is a way to do just that.
+If you want to get started on your app right away and do not have time to learn how to code it yourself, there is a way to do that.
 There are a lot of freelance app developers to be found, both online and elsewhere.
 But how do you find a good one?
-If you want to have a positive experience, it’s important to properly vet potential freelancers and make sure that whoever you employ will be a good fit.
+If you want to have a positive experience, it’s important to properly vet potential app development freelancers to make sure that whoever you employ will be a good fit.
 Here are a few tips for getting it right:

 - Online there are a lot of good places such as Elance or Upwork where programmers can be found.
 They are legitimate sites that will be ideal for protecting your arrangement.

 - Make sure that you have a contract or agreement in writing before you get started.
 This might cover things such as royalties or what might happen in the event of an incomplete project.
 You can also talk about iOS vs Android apps at this point of the conversation.

 There are a lot of pros to doing things this way.
-A huge plus being that you don’t have to learn the necessary programming skills yourself, which is much easier for you, and has the potential for a much quicker turnaround.
+A huge plus being that you don’t have to learn the necessary programming knowledge yourself, which is much easier for you, and has the potential for a much quicker turnaround.
 On the other hand, this will cost you extra—for the cost of the work, and (although unlikely) there’s a chance that the freelancer may also request residuals for any money made from the app—and provides the disadvantage of having to rely on someone else to carry out your vision; this can lead to clashes creatively, or even a delayed timeline.

 Use a drag and drop program.